 Effective methods for upskilling your team include:

 - On-the-job training: Perhaps the most effective way to learn is by doing.
 Encourage your team to take on new responsibilities or projects that will stretch their current skill set.
-Provide them with resources and support, but allow them the autonomy to learn and grow.
+Provide them with an upskilling program, but allow them the autonomy to learn and grow.

 - Online courses and certifications: The internet is a treasure trove of learning resources.
 Companies like HackerRank, Coursera, and Udemy offer courses in a wide range of tech subjects.
 Additionally, these courses often come with certifications that can further validate your team’s new skills.